Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 ### Configure chart
 #### Zookeeper
 The bitnami kafka helm chart comes with number of options.
-Kafka cluster can be configured with freshly minted Kraft/zookeeper service or with a existing  zookeeper service.
+Using bitnami helm chart, a kafka cluster can be configured with freshly minted Kraft/zookeeper service or with a existing  zookeeper service.

 A Kafka cluster where a fresh zookeeper service is desired can be configured with the following parameters in `values.yaml`